mankeli/hashembler/readme.markdown

 ------------
 mangelis / #LHB @ Ircnet

-Greetings
+Greetings and thanks
 ------------
 Slammer/Camelot for the KickAssembler.
-It's awful macro language was the inspiration for this. ;)
+It's awful macro language was the reason I started this. :)
+Graham/Oxyron and Visual6502 for a opcode lists which were used to generate the macros.

 -----